-- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are not permitted - Airborne flips out of running tumbling are permitted (e.g. tucks, layouts, whips, etc.) - Twisting flips are not permitted (includes running tumbling)
+- Standing back tucks or other flips, and standing tumbling with back tucks or other flips are not permitted - Airborne flips out of running tumbling are permitted (ex.
+Tucks, layouts, whips, etc.) - Twisting flips are not permitted.
+This includes running tumbling